 Magento’s Strengths and Limitations

-- Unlimited customization, both built-in and via extensions (aka modules or plugins)
+- Unlimited customization, both built-in and via extensions (aka modules or plugins), flexibility and scalability

 - An annual enterprise edition’s license is quite costly